sdorkenw/MICrONS_workshop_CNC_forum/README.md

-# Connectomics Workshop for the CNC Forum, 15 January 2025
+# Connectomics Workshop for the CNC Forum: Winter 2025

-## Presentation Outline and Presenters
+## Presentation 1: 15 January 2025

-Forrest Collman, PhD, Associate Director at Allen Institute for Brain Science
+Forrest Collman, PhD, Associate Director at the Allen Institute for Brain Science

 John Tuthill, PhD, Associate Professor at University of Washington

+Sven Dorkenwald, PhD, Shannahan Fellow at the Allen Institute

+Bethanny Danskin, PhD, Scientist I at the Allen Institute for Brain Science

+## Presentation 2: 19 February 2025

+Nuno da Costa, PhD, Associate Investigator at the Allen Institute for Brain Science

-Sven Dorkenwald, PhD, Shannahan Fellow at Allen Institute
+Sven Dorkenwald, PhD, Shannahan Fellow at the Allen Institute

-Bethanny Danskin, PhD, Scientist I at Allen Institute for Brain Science
+Bethanny Danskin, PhD, Scientist I at the Allen Institute for Brain Science

-## Slides

-_Will be added after the workshop_

 ## Non-Programmatic data access